 Powertrain K2000 Treadmill

-Best high-speed performance treadmill a with maximum speed of 22 km/h, a user-friendly console, multimedia features, and 12 preset programs.
+Best high-speed performance treadmill with a maximum speed of 22 km/h, a user-friendly console, multimedia features, and 12 preset programs.

 Horizon T101 Treadmill